MukhinVadim/mukhinvadim/README.md

 # Hi there 👋
-## My name is Vadim, I am a front-end enthusiast developer.
+My name is Vadim, I am a front-end enthusiast developer :rocket:.
+___

 <!--
 **MukhinVadim/mukhinvadim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.